Doozq/Tetris/README.md

  We tried to pick up classic, but at the same time pleasant colors for the figure.
  Hope you will probably meet Zen while playing our app.
  With adaptation wish, Developers.

  • Installation:
 1. Unzip the folder.
 2. Open the main file with pycharm or another interpreter.
 3. In the command line/terminal type: pip install Pygame
 4. Launch the application.

+• Management:
-• Management: arrow up, down, left and right.
+Arrow up, down, left and right.

 • Gameplay:
 1. Play for fun.
 2. If desired and skill - the opportunity to get into the leaderboard.